CalvertHCWallace/chess-python/README.md

 - Play against a friend on the same computer.
 - Basic chess rules implemented (movement, capturing, check, checkmate).
-- User-friendly graphical interface with visual representation of the chessboard and pieces.
+- User-friendly graphical interface with a visual representation of the chessboard and pieces.
 - Highlights valid moves for selected pieces.
 - Ability to save and load games.
 - Customizable board size and piece images.